xiameng552180/DreamLab/content/_index.md

       text: |
         <br>

+        Howdy!
 The **Dream Lab** focuses on Human-AI Interaction, Data Visualization, and Education Technology, aiming for adaptive education with visual analytics and emerging techniques (e.g., NLP, AR/VR) to help learners discover their dreams and unlock their potential!

   - block: markdown
     content: